4paradigm/OpenMLDB/README.md

 <p align="center">
  <img src="images/workflow.png" alt="image-20211103103052253" width=800 />
 </p>
 The figure above shows the workflow of FeatureOps based on OpenMLDB.
-From offline feature development to online serving, it consists of three steps only:
+From offline feature development to online serving, it only consists of three steps:

 1. The offline development of feature extraction using SQL
 2. The deployment of SQL scripts with one click only, switching the system from the offline to online mode